 Pro Tip: Just like feed corn, dry hemp seeds have to be prepared and boiled, so that the fish can digest them better.
 You can also buy already prepared seeds that are ready for fishing.
 You can find a supplier of quality hemp seeds on Amazon here.

 How to Bait Up a Swim for Bream?

 The best way to bait up your bream swim is by gradually increasing the amount of feed.
 Start with half a dozen orange-sized groundbait balls that you cast out, or build up your swim with several loaded cage or method feeders.

 Once you get the first bites, you should cast out more food immediately!
 Bream almost always come in shoals and once the first fish have found your swim, others will most likely follow!

 If and when that happens, you will have to give them plenty of food to keep them occupied.
 I have seen a pack of 5-6 breams empty a swim I had prepared with 5kg of groundbait and particles in less than 2 hours!

 They really are like small pigs underwater and must be fed accordingly!

 Decrease the bait output once the bites start to seize.
 Often, what happens is that the bream shoal will move on for a shorter period of time, just to double back into your swim later on.
-It’s critically that you do not overfeed them at that point.
+It’s critical that you do not overfeed them at that point.

 Rather, start the feeding cycle once again and enjoy the second, or third round of tour bream feeding frenzy!